tegola-hubs/tegola-hubs.github.com/tegola-history.md

 A Brief History of the Tegola Project
 =====================================

-The Tegola project started in 2007 when a group of academics from the [University of Edinburgh] decided to start up a research project on the delivery of low-cost, reliable and high speed broadband in rural areas.
+The Tegola project started in 2007 when three of us, a group of academics from the [University of Edinburgh] decided to start up a research project on the delivery of low-cost, reliable and high speed broadband in rural areas.
 It is entirely uncoincidental that one of the members of this group has a house in a remote village that was then without broadband.

-In November 2007, the group, together with some colleagues erected a wireless link from [Isleornsay] to [Corran], a distance of about 10 miles, and for one glorious weekend, thanks to a resident of Isle Ornsay who let us use his Internet connection, brought broadband to a couple of houses
+In November 2007, together with some colleagues, we erected a wireless link from [Isleornsay] to [Corran], a distance of about 10 miles, and for one glorious weekend, thanks to a resident of Isle Ornsay who let us use his Internet connection, brought broadband to a couple of houses